bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 }
 ```

-then the above-mentioned code will be executed whenever we put the short url in the address bar (eg. <https://shorturl.com/#abcd> )
+then the above-mentioned code will be executed whenever we put the short URL in the address bar (e.g., <https://shorturl.com/#abcd> )

-at first, we store the hash value from the url to the `hashh` variable.
+at first, we store the hash value from the URL to the `hashh` variable.

-> Example: if our short url is https://shorted.com/#abcd , the value of hash will be **#abcd**
+> Example: if our short URL is https://shorted.com/#abcd , the value of hash will be **#abcd**

 then we check if the hash location is empty or not, if not empty we send a get request to the address, `endpoint` + `hashh`